This easy Slow Cooker Salsa Verde Beef is the perfect filling for tacos, burritos, and rice bowls and is perfect for meal prep.

 - Stuffed peppers: Toss the leftover beef with cooked rice and a can of diced tomatoes.
-Stuff it into bell peppers and top with shredded cheese for some tasty stuffed peppers.
+Stuff it into bell peppers and top it with shredded cheese for some tasty stuffed peppers.
 It's also great stuffed into zucchini boats.

 - Nachos: It would be hard to include this beef without telling you to try it on some nachos You can start with tortilla chips or mini pepper halves.
 Add the beef, beans, chopped veggies, cheese, and extra salsa verde.
 Trust me - this shredded beef is so good on chips.

 - Sandwiches: Make a Mexican version of a classic beef drip sandwich by serving this with melted pepper jack cheese and pickled jalapenos.
 Or make your own Mexican tortas with refried beans, avocado, and panela cheese.

 There are so many ways to make this recipe your own or customize the flavors to suit your needs.
 Here are some things to try:

 - Sear the beef first to add even more flavor and add some extra color to the meat.

 - Swap in your favorite red salsa for the green salsa to create another version of this tasty dish.
 Fire-roasted salsa works really well with its smoky flavor.